-This programmer reference manual is one in a series to be used as a quick-reference document for programmers familiar with the SPERRY UNIVAC Operating System/3 (OS/3).
-This particular manual contains descriptions of the job control statements and procs used to communicate with job control, and the proc definition statements that allow you to expand and conditionally modify the job stream when you start the job.
+This programming manual is one in a series to be used by programmers familiar with the Unisys Operating System/3 (OS/3).
+This particular manual contains descriptions of the job control statements and procs used in a System 80 enhancement to communicate with job control and the proc definition statements that allow you to expand and conditionally modify the control stream when you start a job.